uhasker/large-language-models/chapter1/high_level_overview.md

 Why is this important?
 Consider the two sentences “The bat flew out of the cave” and “He hit the ball with his bat”.
-In both texts, the token “bat” is present, however it has a completely different meaning in each sentence.
+In both texts, the token “bat” is present, however, it has a completely different meaning in each sentence.
 Therefore, the embedding layer would produce the same embeddings for the “bat” token in both cases.

 The transformer now introduces context using something called the attention mechanism.